jiafie7/select/README.md

 # select

-This C++ Select and Socket Handling Framework simplifies the use of select system calls and socket management in server applications.
+This C++ Select-based Socket Handling Framework simplifies the use of select system calls and socket management in server applications.
 The library encapsulates adding, removing, checking, and handling file descriptors into a Selector class.
 It also introduces SocketHandler for managing socket listening and operations, and an EchoTask class to handle the business logic, achieving a clean separation between framework and application code.

 ## Features